GoogleCloudPlatform/professional-services/tools/custom-roles-analyzer/README.md

 ## Requirements:
 * Java 11
 * Maven 3
-* GCP roles - roles/iam.organizationRoleViewer and roles/resourcemanager.folderViewer
+* GCP roles - roles/iam.organizationRoleViewer and roles/resourcemanager.folderViewer at org level.
-* APIs to enable - `Cloud Resource Manager API` needs to be enabled for the project from which the service account is coming.
+* APIs to enable - `Cloud Resource Manager API` needs to be enabled for the project from which the service account is created.

 Please set `export GOOGLE_APPLICATION_CREDENTIALS=<service-account.json>` before executing `analyze.sh` script.